What It Is and What It Protects Against

 The measles, mumps, and rubella vaccination contains vaccinations for the three diseases it’s named after.

-The mumps virus can cause headache, fever, and swollen glands, which can lead to deafness, infection of the brain and covering of the spinal cord (a condition known as meningitis), and swelling of the reproductive organs.
+The mumps virus can cause headache, fever, and swollen glands, which can lead to deafness, infection of the covering of the brain and spinal cord (a condition known as meningitis), and swelling of the reproductive organs.

 The MMR vaccine is an injection where live, but harmless, viruses help prepare the body’s immune system against a further attack.